-New research by an online flight comparison company has discovered that almost three quarters of British parents relax the rules with their kids whilst on holiday, allowing them to play separately with other children and their families, stay up past their bedtime and even drink alcohol.
+New research by NJ rehab center has discovered that almost three quarters of British parents relax the rules with their kids whilst on holiday, allowing them to play separately with other children and their families, stay up past their bedtime and even drink alcohol.
 According the poll, the average age children are allowed to try alcohol on holiday is just 12 years old.

 Alcopops, sangria and beer are the top alcoholic drinks children are given permission to drink abroad, with parents saying it’s OK as foreign alcohol is often ‘watered down’, but I think it is better for them to read this blog, they don’t want to start an addiction, trust me, you don’t want to see your kids in a mens addiction treatment center later on their life.